shadyvalleyfarm/shadyvalleyfarm.github.io/index.md

 The information on this site is a bit dated.
 Not all goats are listed under "Goats"  but the above table is up-to-date and accurate.
 I'll be updating pics and information on individual goat pages as time permits.

 All goats are due for CD&T shots in March 2016.
 Hooves were trimmed in December 2016.
-I will be doing random fecal samples the last week of December to check for internal parasites.
+I do random fecals to test for internal parasites.

 # Contact